liinu-a/tic-tac-toe/documentation/testing.md

 For some reason, there are rows that are definitely covered by the tests, but appear as uncovered in the coverage report.

 ### Testing the AI class
 Tests have been written to test the ability of the AI to choose the right move.
 In the images below, the -1s are moves made by the user and the 1s moves made by the AI.
 No moves other than the ones visible in the images have been made.
 The game states in the images are not realistic, but intented for testing the AI.
-It is the AI's turn to decide its next move, which should and is tested be one of the squares highlighted in red.
+It is the AI's turn to decide its next move, which should and is tested to be one of the squares highlighted in red.

 Preventing the user from winning by preventing them from forming an open ended row of four:
 ![A potential open ended four for the user](https://github.com/liinu-a/tic-tac-toe/blob/main/documentation/broken_three_threat.png)